HarryBuadee/Devops_Learning_Linux/SadServer/Solution 1.md

-# Solution: Killing the process writing to /var/log/bad.log
+# Solution: "Saint John": what is writing to this log file?

 Goals: